knupel/Shader/README.md

 All shaders can be use on a specific PGraphics or on the main rendering, obviously it's faster to use them on main render `g`.

 ## WARNING
-So be careful it's my lab, that can be a mess... so you need to cheeck your brain to come in mine.
-But i'm pretty you can find a lot stuff helpful in the BAZAR !
+Be careful it's my lab, that can be a mess... so you need to check your brain to come in mine, but i'm pretty you can find a lot stuffes helpful in this BAZAR!

 ### Select target PGraphics